amitfriedman12/webpack-dll-slides/PITCHME.md

 ### Sweet! now we can load dependencies only once and share them across apps.
 <p>We also get faster build times because we don't have to rebuild our dependencies everytime we update our application code.</p>

+---
+### Gotcha
+- Every package.json needs to declare every package in the dll manifest.